mcw-rcc/mcw-rcc.github.io/docs/software/containers.md

                 ||     ||
 ```

+Because these containers are already built, they are immutable.
+So, you can run things but not install things inside them.
+To do this, you would build a container, which is explained in the next section.

 ### Build a Container

 The `build` command is used to create new containers either from scratch or based on existing containers.
 It can also used to convert between container formats.
 As an example, we'll discuss the process of building custom Python container from scratch.